153974-HSI-OXLEY-BANKS-40ACT/153974-HSI-OXLEY-BANKS-40ACT/README.md

 ### ACCESSORIES TO CONCEALING A FELONY

+## PEEPING TOM

+peep·ing Tom
+/ˌpēpiNG ˈtäm/

+Learn to pronounce, denounce, and incarcerate.

+noun
+plural noun: peeping Toms

+###### a person who derives sexual pleasure from secretly watching people undressing or engaging in sexual activity.
+AKA, the STONE HEARSTS ASYLUM COUNSELORS AND THEIR FRIENDS, THE VOYEURS OF ZUCKER

 ### ACCESSORIES TO CONCEALING A FILING BY CIK FILER 93715 AND CIK FILER 1516523

 https://github.com/BSCPGROUPHOLDINGSLLC/153974-2020/issues/26